Master Municipal Clerk and Clerk of the Board Academy Trainers

 Pamela Miller, CMC

 Pamela Miller currently serves as California Institute Director for the Master Municipal Clerk Academy, and as such she is the Instructor of Record at the University of Riverside Extension.
 She is the former Program, Executive and Institute Director for Continuing Education for Public Officials (CEPO).
-Pamela also serves as the Executive Director for the California Association of Local Agency Formation Commissions (CALAFCO), where she has been since 2012.
+After over nine years as Executive Director, Pamela recently retired from the California Association of Local Agency Formation Commissions (CALAFCO), to focus all her time on her consulting practice.
 Prior to returning to California in 2012, Pamela lived and worked in Benton Harbor, Michigan for six years.
 As Vice President for The Consortium for Community Development, her work focused primarily on the transformation of the community through individual, organizational, and community capacity building.

 Her public sector experience includes serving as Clerk of the Board of Supervisors and Administrative Manager for the County Executive Office for Napa County, as Deputy City Clerk for the City of Vallejo and as a consulting analyst to the Contra Costa County Flood Control District’s clean water program.

 Pamela has led her own management consulting and training firm since 2014, serving local governments and state associations throughout California.
-In addition to her many municipal and county clients, she is Co-Director for the Alameda, Contra Costa and Sacramento Valley Leadership Academies.
+In addition to her many municipal and county clients, she is Co-Director for the Alameda and Contra Costa Leadership Academies and is the co-founder of the Sacramento Valley Leadership Academy.

 Stephanie Mizuno, MMC